tomchaplin/lophat/README.md

 ```shell
 pip install --only-binary lophat lophat
 ```
-This provides you with two functions, both of which return the diagram as a set of paired columns and a set of unpaired columns.
+This provides you with one function, `compute_pairings`, which return the diagram as a set of paired columns and a set of unpaired columns.
-They both compute these pairings via $R=DV$ decomposition but via different algorithms
-* `compute_pairings_serial` - using standard algorithm, in serial;
-* `compute_pairings` - using the lockfree algorithm of [[1]](#1).
+By default, this uses all available threads and the lockfree algorithm of [[1]](#1) To use serial algorithm or limit number of threads, additionally provide a `LoPhatOptions` object.
 For example usage, consult the file `example.py` or [this Google colab notebook](https://colab.research.google.com/drive/1y0_wZfvuUZfRreYPO50mo4rBlflkMcfj?usp=sharing)

 ## TODO